ZupIT/beagle-docs/content/en/android/customization/serializer-deserializer.md

 title: Customized Serializer  Deserializer
 weight: 134
 description: >-
-  In this section, you will find a description of how to create a Serializer / Deserializer using Beagle and details of the methods it implements.
+  In this section, you will find information on how to create a Serializer / Deserializer using Beagle and details of the methods it implements.
 ---